soft-industry/docker-compose-php/README.md

 * On Linux.
 	- Open url http://localhost:8000
 * On Windows 10.
-	- In the Docker quickstart terminal and run `docker-machine ls`
+	- In the Docker quickstart terminal run `docker-machine ls`
 	- Open the ip of your docker machine with port 8000.

 # Command reference